ibm-cloud-docs/watsonxdata/ingest_datafiles_config.md

    ```
    {: codeblock}

-The commands must be run within the **ibm-lh** container.
+The commands must run within the **ibm-lh** container.
 For more details and instructions to install `ibm-lh-client` package and use the **ibm-lh** tool for ingestion, see [Installing ibm-lh-client](https://www.ibm.com/docs/en/watsonx/watsonxdata/2.0.x?topic=package-installing-lh-client){: external} and [Setting up the ibm-lh command-line utility](https://www.ibm.com/docs/en/watsonx/watsonxdata/2.0.x?topic=package-setting-up-lh-cli-utility){: external}.
 {: note}

 To access IBM Cloud Object Storage (COS) and MinIO object storage, specify the ENDPOINT_URL to pass the corresponding url to the tool.
 For more information about IBM COS, see [Endpoints and storage locations](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-endpoints){: external}.